dpreda1001-ui/AI-CLIMATE-EYE/README.md

 We welcome contributions from climate scientists, AI safety researchers, and decentralized infrastructure engineers.
 Please review our CONTRIBUTING.md file for details on our open-development pipeline, code safety standards, and repository guidelines.
 ________________________________________
 ## 5. Licensing & Copyright<br>
 The AI CLIMATE EYE is dedicated to the global public commons as Digital Public Infrastructure. * **Source Code & Architecture:** Licensed under the [Apache License, Version 2.0](LICENSE). * **Copyright:** © 2026 Dorin Preda.
-You may freely use, modify, distribute, and sublicense this work under the terms of the Apache 2.0 license, provided all original copyright and attribution notices are preserved. <br>
+You may freely use, modify, distribute, and sublicense this work under the terms of the Apache 2.0 license, provided all original copyright and attribution notices are preserved.
+Please review our LICENSE file. <br>
 Logo: The project logo (mini_logo_AI_EYE.jpg) is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license. © 2026 Dorin Preda.<br>

 Founder: Dorin Preda, assisted by Google AI